aldryncore/base-docker/README.md

 simplified  version of https://github.com/progrium/cedarish but based on the official python image

-additions to the default packages installed in cedarish:
+some of the additions to the default packages installed in cedarish:

 * latest pip
 * geoip C libraries